Syncroness-Inc/qt_device_creation/README.md

     repo init -u git://code.qt.io/yocto/boot2qt-manifest -m v5.15.0.xml
     repo sync
     ```
-6. Inside the docker container, initialize the environment.
+6. Inside the docker container, initialize the environment to be able to use the bitbake tool.

     ```bash
     source ./setup-environment.sh
     ```
-    You should see the following ouput
+    You should see the following output

     ```txt
     ### Shell environment set up for builds. ###